 (e) the levy fare for the on-demand passenger transport service.

+[Regulation 56 amended: Gazette 26 Jun 2019 p.
+2328.]

 57. Records to be produced or provided to CEO or authorised officer

 (1) The CEO or an authorised officer may, by written notice, require a person who is required to keep records under section 251 of the Act to —